 A grant is money given to entrepreneurs or small business owners by the federal government, states, non-profit organizations, or corporations for either startup, growth, or expansion.
 Unlike loans, grants are free and do not require any form of repayment.

-Government or non-profit organizations sometimes decide to set up grant money to steer innovation in a particular region, encourage minority entrepreneurs in a community, or promote businesses owned by women.
+Government or non-profit organizations sometimes decide to set up grant money to steer innovation in a particular region, encourage minority entrepreneurs in a community, or promote women-owned businesses.

 When this happens, the grants are available for all qualified people to apply.